-But the irony of the Zionist project was that it was directed not against German imperialism, or the other major capitalist countries which turned a blind eye to the plight of the Jews under the Nazis, but against the people who lived in the land that was colonized-the Palestinians.
-They had to be displaced and crushed for the alifornia will be the fourth state to face a school voucher initiative.
+After the second world war, the colonialist project to create a Jewish state in Palestine received a powerful impetus alifornia will be the fourth state to face a school voucher initiative.
 Oregon, Colorado and Pennsylvania have successfully defeated similar propositions.
 It is now California's turn, in November 1993, to reject this measure as well.